buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_5_Deploy_To_testnet.md

 You now have everything you need to deploy contracts and interact with the Flow testnet!

 ### 🔥 Deploy our contract
-So quick recap: we have our Flow CLI installed, we initialized our Flow project and we set up our testnet account.
+So quick recap: we have our Flow CLI installed, initialised our Flow project, and set up our testnet account.
 Cool beans.
 Let's now set up the contract we're going to deploy.

 In `flow.json` you should see a section for contracts that currently looks like:
 ```